paulgoleary/milagro-crypto-js/README.md

 ```
 jake test
 ```
-If you have made more than one build, then you must to specify which build you want to test, for example
+If you made more than one build, then you must to specify which build you want to test, for example
 ```
-jake test:choice[BN254CX,C25519,RSA4096]
+jake test:choice[BLS383,C25519,RSA4096]
 ```